 Today, influencer marketing and the beauty industry are innovating in new ways.
 With the push for more authentic content, beauty brands are starting conversations around photo-retouching in advertising, and partnering with influencers that are a true brand fit in the process.
 The beauty industry also continues to tap into product reviews and beauty tutorials in the form of video, as social media users consume video content 5x longer than static content on key social channels.
 TikTok has seen immense growth over the past two years, and beauty brands were some of the first to establish themselves on the channel.
 All of these initiatives add up to make the beauty industry one of the most influencer-savvy industries of our time.

 Any great influencer strategy requires data to back it up.
 Top brands are strategic with the influencers they partner with, and expect to see return on their limited marketing dollars.
-Turning to data and reporting is crucial for global beauty brands to understand the impact of their influencer marketing efforts across different online channels.
+Turning to data and reporting to measure influencer ROI is crucial for global beauty brands to understand the impact of their influencer marketing efforts across different online channels and .

 Let’s take a look at some of the ways beauty brands are using influencer marketing platforms, data, and innovative strategies to propel their way to the top.

 Beauty retail giant, MECCA Beauty, is no stranger to influencer marketing.
 The beauty brand works with influencers in a number of different ways, with the aim to produce the most authentic content.
 Their content strategy involves content that feels right for MECCA brand touchpoints, as well as the influencers own channels and audiences.
 The team takes a 360 holistic approach to their influencer strategy, collaborating cross-team and aligning social, events, PR, and content efforts.
-When it comes to measuring the impact of their influencer initiatives, the team looks to influencer marketing platforms to provide the data they need.
+When it comes to measuring the impact of their influencer initiatives, the team looks to influencer platforms to provide the data they need.